hhtronik/qok-i-can-solder-challenge/README.md

 - [HHTronik / I learn soldering SMD](https://github.com/hhtronik/qok-i-learn-soldering-smd)
 - [HHTronik / I learn soldering TH](https://github.com/hhtronik/qok-i-learn-soldering-th)

 LICENCE
 -------

-This project is licenced under CERN Open Hardware Licence Version 2 - Strongly Reciprocal see LICENCE file for the full text.
+This hardware part of this project is licenced under CERN Open Hardware Licence Version 2 - Strongly Reciprocal see LICENCE file for the full text.

+The firmware is released und GPL-v3 see LICENCE file in `/firmware` for the full text.